-1. In this production, eight actors play about two dozen different roles.
+- 1. In this production, eight actors play about two dozen different roles.
 How do the actors and the director manage to differentiate between these different characters?
 How did the costumes help you identify specific characters?
-Be specific.

-2. Discuss the use of sound in this production.
+Be specific. - 2.
+Discuss the use of sound in this production.
 How does the aural landscape of the play assist in the story-telling?
 Cite specific moments in the play which were punctuated by the use of sound or music.
-How would the play be different if the sound were of a different style?

-3. The director and designers have set this production in an industrial, post-apocolyptic world.
+How would the play be different if the sound were of a different style? - 3.
+The director and designers have set this production in a dark and rotting world; neither future nor past.
 Why do you think this decision was made?
 How do the scenic, costume, and sound designs contribute to the production?
 What materials were used to create the set?
-How do these relate to the materials used in the costumes?

-4. Discuss the witches in this production.
+How do these relate to the materials used in the costumes? - 4.
+Discuss the witches in this production.
 How are they costumed?
 How do they move?
 How do they sound?
 Are they passive observers, or active participants in the action of the play?
 Be specific.

-Siward, Malcolm, Macduff and Ross from the 2015 touring production of MACBETH
+Malcolm (right) with Macduff and Siward plan their attack in the 2023 Shakespeare LIVE! touring production of MACBETH.
+Photo: Sarah Haley.